Last updated July 17, 2017

 6. Do you have to renew your North Carolina sales tax permit?

-You are not required to renew your North Carolina sales tax permit but you should notify the Department of Revenue via form NC-AC if you move.
+You are not required to renew your North Carolina sales tax permit but you should notify the Department of Revenue via form NC-AC if your business address changes.